Henar Press

 Author

-SeyyedQader Hedayati (b.
-1976, Bukan) is an influential Kurdish novelist and a leading figure among contemporary experimental writers in Kurdish.
-His fiction, characterized by innovative forms and complex explorations of the Kurdish experience, marks him as a key voice of his literary generation.
-His novels include The Echo of a Full Stop (2000), The Yoke of Azazel (2012), Gabor (2017), The Grave City (2019), and Bardinah (2022).
-Hedayati also contributes significantly to Kurdish literary discourse through critical works like Kurdish Prose and the Change of Form and the essay collection Stone on Stone, as well as his translation of Bahram Bayzaie's The Truth and The Wise Man into Kurdish.
+Seyed Qader Hedayati (b.
+1976, Bukan) is one of the leading experimental novelists in contemporary Kurdish literature.
+Hedayati's novels include The Echo of a Full Stop (2000), The Yoke of Azazel (2012), Gabor (2017), The Grave City (2019), and Bardinah (2022).
+Beyond fiction, he has shaped Kurdish literary discourse through his essay collections Kurdish Prose and the Change of Form and Stone on Stone, and his translation of Bahram Bayzaie's The Truth and The Wise Man.

 Chiya Parvizpur